a literary review

 Special Music-themed Issue

-the museum of americana is happy to announce that we are open to submissions for our Spring issue, which will be a special music-themed issue.
-We seek writers who explore and/or repurposes the cultural history of America’s music, especially jazz, country, blues, rock n’ roll, into fiction, nonfiction, poetry, art, and photography.
+the museum of americana is happy to announce our Spring issue will be a special music-themed issue that will feature work that explores and/or repurposes the cultural history of America’s music, especially jazz, country, blues, rock n’ roll, into fiction, nonfiction, poetry, art, and photography.
 For general guidelines, see below.

 the museum of americana accepts submissions of original fiction, nonfiction, poetry, book/chapbook reviews, writer interviews, music, photography, and art.
 We seek work that showcases and/or repurposes historical American culture.
 This is, of course, an enormous and diverse tub of spare parts, and we want to see if you can turn them into a hot rod.
 Give us fiction that dramatizes weird old folk songs or steals their characters.
 Give us love poetry that mixes language cribbed from The Federalist Papers with language cribbed from WWII propaganda posters.
 We want medicine shows and riverboats, Doo-Wop and Duke Snider.
 We want aspects of Americana we may not have even heard of yet.

 With the exception of special reading periods such as the one for our first issue, submissions of fiction, nonfiction, poetry, and art will be read in the months of June and December only.
 Submissions sent at any other time will be deleted unread.
 Reviews, interviews, and music for American Songbook will be considered all year round.

 Issues are tentatively scheduled to appear in June/July, October/November and January/February.